josueelias9/AI-epub-summarizer/extractor/output/book_presentation.md

 ## 14.7.
 Unit Testing for Model Training and Serving

-* _Testing Machine Learning Systems_
-* *_Types of Tests_*:
-    * **Model Input Validation**: checking model output shape, output ranges, and loss convergence
-    * **Data Integrity Checks**: verifying dataset assertions and ensuring no label leakage
-    * **Unit Tests**: testing individual units of code to ensure they function as expected
+* **Machine Learning Testing Challenges**: testing code, model, and data all control system behavior
+* **Testing Strategies**:
+    * Check output shape and alignment with labels
+    * Verify output ranges align with expectations (e.g., class probabilities sum to 1)
+    * Ensure single gradient step decreases loss

 ---

 ### 14.7.1.
 Testing for Updates in API Calls

-* **Testing API Updates**: Write a unit test to generate random input data and run a single step of gradient descent
+* **Testing API Updates**: Write a unit test to generate random input data and perform one step of gradient descent.
-    * Use this approach to test for runtime errors and functional correctness
-    * _Avoid_ retraining the entire model, as it would be resource-intensive
+    * **Alternative Approach**: Retraining the model is resource-intensive, but can be used for more comprehensive testing if needed.

 ---

 ### 14.7.2.
 Testing for Algorithmic Correctness

-* To verify algorithmic correctness, train your model and check:
-  * Loss decreases over iterations
+* **Check Model Correctness**: Train model for iterations and verify decreasing loss
-  * Training loss approaches 0 without regularization
+* * Test without regularization *
-  * Specific subcomputations run as expected (e.g., CNN running once per input element)
+* * Verify sub-computation correctness, e.g., one iteration per input element *

 ---

 ## 14.8.
 Summary

-* **File Ingestion**: File ingestion stages include collection, processing, storage, and analysis
-    * Services used for each stage:
+* **File Ingestion**
-        * _Pub/Sub_ for real-time data collection
+  * _Structured_: Pub/Sub and BigQuery Data Transfer Service for real-time data collection
+  * _Unstructured_: Pub/Sub Lite for real-time data ingestion, Datastream for third-party data migration
-        * BigQuery Data Transfer Service and Datastream for migrating third-party sources and databases
+  * _Semi-structured_: Datastream and Cloud Data Fusion for transformation and processing

-    * Data transformation using services like Cloud Dataflow, Cloud Data Fusion, etc.
+* **Model Training**

-* **Model Training**: Training with Vertex AI supports popular frameworks such as scikit-learn, TensorFlow, PyTorch, XGBoost
+  * Using Vertex AI training with frameworks like scikit-learn, TensorFlow, PyTorch, and XGBoost
-    * _Prebuilt containers_ and custom containers can be used for training
+  * Prebuilt and custom containers for model deployment

+* **Testing and Hyperparameter Tuning**
+  * Unit testing data and models in machine learning using Vertex AI
-    * Hyperparameter tuning using algorithms like Grid Search and Random Search
+  * Hyperparameter tuning algorithms available in Google Cloud, including Vertex AI Vizier

 ---

 ## 14.9.
 Exam Essentials

-* **File Ingestion**: Understand how to ingest various file types into training, including structured, unstructured, and semi-structured files, using services like Pub/Sub, BigQuery Data Transfer Service, and Cloud Datastream.
+* **File Ingestion**: Understand how to ingest various file types into training using Google Cloud data analytics platforms (e.g., Pub/Sub, BigQuery, Datastream).
-  * Know how to collect real-time data with Pub/Sub Lite
-  * Use Cloud Dataflow, Cloud Data Fusion, and other services for ETL transformations
+    * Collect and store data in Google Cloud Storage
+    * Transform and process data with services like Cloud Dataflow and Cloud Dataproc
-* **Vertex AI Workbench**: Understand the feature differences between managed and user-managed notebooks, and when to use each.
+* **Vertex AI Workbench**: Know how to use the Vertex AI Workbench environment using common frameworks.
+    * Manage notebooks (user vs. managed)
-  * Create notebooks using Vertex AI Workbench and understand their features
+    * Create and configure notebooks for ETL and machine learning tasks
 * **Model Training and Serving**:
-  * Know how to unit test model training and serving data
+    * Unit test model data and algorithms
+    * Track metrics during training with Interactive shell, Tensorflow Profiler, and What-If tool

 ---

-  * Track metrics during training with Interactive shell, Tensorflow Profiler, and What-If tool
-* **Hyperparameter Tuning**: Understand the different search algorithms (grid search, random search, Bayesian search) and when to use each.
+* **Hyperparameter Tuning**: Understand hyperparameter tuning methods (grid search, random search, Bayesian search) and when to use them.
-  * Use custom jobs for hyperparameter tuning
-  * Understand Vertex AI Vizier and its differences from setting up hyperparameter tuning
+    * Set up hyperparameter tuning using custom jobs and Vertex AI Vizier
+* **Retraining and Redeployment Evaluation**:
+    * Handle underfitting and overfitting with regularization techniques (L1, L2)
+    * Understand bias-variance trade-off while training neural networks

 ---
 # 15. Chapter 9Model Explainability on Vertex AI